zenoix/dotfiles/README.md

 - Julia
 - SF Mono Nerd Font by [epk](https://github.com/epk/SF-Mono-Nerd-Font)

-GNU stow is used to keep all the dotfiles in one directory, allowing for easier version control and maintenance and easier symlinking.
+GNU stow is used to keep all the dotfiles in one directory, allowing for easier version control, maintenance, and easier symlinking.

 ## Installation